-Realizing that they needed to improvise, Eddy and Shoaf covered the teenager's body with branches, twigs, and whatever else they could find.
+Realizing that they needed to improvise, Eddy and Shoaf covered their former friend's body with branches, twigs, and whatever else they could find.

-When Skylar Neese was reported missing, the police initially believed that she might be a runaway.
+When Neese was reported missing, the police initially believed that she might be a runaway.
 This was despite the fact that she had left her home in Star City with no money.

-However, as time wore on, the authorities started to suspect that foul play was involved.
+However, as time wore on, the authorities began to suspect that foul play was involved.

 During the investigation, they discovered surveillance footage of Neese entering a sedan outside of her apartment building.
 Shortly afterwards, they determined that the car was owned by the teenager's friend, Shelia Eddy.

 When Eddy was questioned about this, she claimed that she had dropped her friend off at the end of the road by her apartment.

-As the search for Neese heated up, it seems as though Rachel Shoaf eventually cracked under pressure and confessed to the crime.
-She also told the authorities where they had hid the body.
+As the search for Neese heated up, it seems as though Shoaf suffered a mental breakdown and decided to confess to the crime.
+She also told the authorities where they had hidden the body.

-Because of her cooperation, she was allowed to plead guilty to second-degree murder.
+Because of her cooperation, she was allowed to plead guilty to the lesser crime of second-degree murder.

-Shelia Eddy, on the other hand, was arrested and charged with first-degree murder.
-Although she originally denied any involvement, this changed shortly before her trial was due to start.
+Eddy, on the other hand, was arrested and charged with first-degree murder.
+Although she initially denied any involvement, this changed shortly before her trial was due to start.

 In January of 2014, she pleaded guilty to first-degree murder and was sentenced to life in prison with the possibility of parole after 15 years.

-Due to Shoaf's plea agreement, she received a lesser sentence of 30 years in prison with the possibility of parole after 10 years.
+Due to Shoaf's plea agreement, she received a shorter sentence of 30 years in prison with the possibility of parole after 10 years.

 Skylar Neese memorial site location

 Below, you will find the address and the GPS coordinates for this location.

 The latitude and longitude coordinates for the site are:

 The full address for this location is: